godotengine/godot-docs/about/faq.rst

    customization (:ref:`modules <doc_custom_modules_in_cpp>`).
 This requires
    complex logic which is easier to write in an actual programming language (like Python) rather than using a mostly macro-based language only meant for building.
--  Godot build process makes heavy use of cross-compiling tools.
+-  Godot's build process makes heavy use of cross-compiling tools.
 Each platform has a specific detection process, and all these must be handled as specific cases with special code written for each.